MoltenEcdysone09/GRiNS/README.md

 You can access the full documentation, including installation instructions, usage examples, and detailed explanations of the simulation frameworks, at [MoltenEcdysone09.github.io/GRiNS](https://MoltenEcdysone09.github.io/GRiNS)

+## Case Studies

+The code to reproduce the analysis done in the manuscript can been accessed in the [Case Studies]("./CaseStudies/") folder.

 ## Installation

 ### GPU Version Installation (Recommended)